cms-hh/inference_tools/docs/content/tasks/combinedatacards.md

-# Combine Datacards

-If you are starting with multiple datacards you can use the `CombDatacards` task to combine them.
+If you are starting with multiple datacards you can use the `CombineDatacards` task to combine them.
 You can run this task with:

 Let combine automatically choose bin names: